Guy Nattiv

-Guy Nattiv (גיא נתיב; born May 24, 1973) is an Israeli film director, screenwriter and producer who lives and works in the United States.
-His film Skin won an Oscar for best short film at the 91st Academy Awards.
-As of August 2025, Nattiv, Moshe Mizrahi, Yuval Abraham, and Rachel Szor were the only Israeli directors to have won an Academy award.
+Guy Nattiv (גיא נתיב; born May 24, 1973) is an Israeli filmmaker and producer, based in the United States.
+His short film Skin won the Academy Award for Best Live Action Short Film at the 91st Academy Awards.

 Early life and education

 Guy Nattiv was born on May 24, 1973.
 His grandparents were Holocaust survivors.
 He graduated in 2012 from Camera Obscura film school in Tel Aviv, Israel.

 Career

 Early career

 Nattiv worked in advertising early in his career.
 He served as head copywriter and then chief creative director for the advertising agency Publicis Groupe for seven years.

-2000-2010
+2000s

 He began his career as a film director and screenwriter in 2002 directing his graduate short film at Camera Obscura film school in Tel-Aviv, The Flood, which won dozens of international film festivals around the world including the Crystal Bear Award at the Berlin International Film Festival for best short film.
 In 2003, he began collaborating with director Erez Tadmor.
 Together they directed the short film Strangers, starring Guy Loell and Sami Samir, about a Jew and an Arab who meet on a train and encounter a group of Neo Nazi skinheads.
 The film won the 2003 Sundance Film Festival Audience Award for Best Short Film, and the Wolgin Award at the Jerusalem Film Festival in 2003.
 Strangers also won more than 30 international film festivals and was shortlisted short for the Oscars.